steveklabnik/steveklabnik.com/src/pages/writing/rusts-golden-rule.md

 This function prints out `x`, and then returns it.
 Nothing fancy going on here, this is just random stuff to make an example.
 This compiles just fine.
-But let's imagine that we have a verison of Rust that infers our signatures.
+But let's imagine that we have a version of Rust that infers our signatures.
 So we could type this instead:

 ```rust